Harmelodic/harmelodic.github.io/docs/advice-and-research/guitar-pedalboard.md

 - Guitar
 - [Tuning](#tuning)
     - Before everything to get the raw guitar tone to maximise tuning accuracy.
 - [Dynamics](#dynamics)
     - Before all effects to level out the sound ready for further signal processing.
 - [Pitch](#pitch-effects) (change the pitch of the signal).
     - After Dynamics, because we want to cleanly pitch shift a levelled signal, not the raw signal.
     - Before all other effects, so pitch shifting can be cleanly achieved.
 - [Gain](#gain-effects) (to adjust gain and/or dirty the signal).
     - After Dynamics + Pitch, because Dynamics + Pitch pedals need a clean signal to work best.
     - Before Modulations, because Gain pedals aren't just about distortion but about increasing loudness in the desired way _before_ modulation effects, since we'll also get loudness after modulations from the amp.
 - [Modulations](#modulation-effects) (actual "effects" that make the signal sound cool / weird).
     - After Gain, to receive the signal with the amount of gain desired before modulation effects.
     - Before Time-based, so that time-based effects don't screw with the modulation effects or signal quality.
 - [Time-based Modulations](#time-based-modulation-effects) (effects that mess with signal timing).
     - After other Modulations, since time-effects can do weird things to signals that make other modulations sound weird if done before.
 - Amp input
 - Amp speaker sound

-## Buffers

-TODO: A note on buffers.

 ## Amp effects loop option